Genre: Thriller Warning : Contains upsetting content

 “Buddy Thornton, Ahmed Fasson, Old Man George, The Garson Brothers.”

 He knows them all, except for Ahmed Fasson.
 Heading home to research them Baller finally feels like he is doing something.
-Starting with Ahmed he will work his way down the list.
+Starting with Ahmed he plans to work his way down the list.
 If any one of these spineless pigs have touched his sister, they will die.

 Ahmed owns a small, local bakery on the other side of town.
 His two daughters are both too young to be in school.
 Ahmed was accused of statutory rape at the age of 19.
 Of course he claimed she said she was 18.
 He ended up on the police radar and would never lose that stigma.